 Let Brunch & Brock Help You

 A retail bankruptcy can be complicated and at times frustrating, so it’s best to seek professional legal help.
 If you’re considering a retail bankruptcy in Kentucky, contact the law offices of Brunch and Brock.
-For more than 35 years Bunch & Brock has served the legal business needs of businesses and residents of Kentucky, acting as lead counsel in several high-profile cases, including those of Samaritan Hospital, Foodtown Supermarkets, Black Diamond Coal Company and Appalachian Fuels.
+For more than 35 years, our business lawyer at Bunch & Brock has served the legal business needs of businesses and residents of Kentucky, acting as lead counsel in several high-profile cases, including those of Samaritan Hospital, Foodtown Supermarkets, Black Diamond Coal Company and Appalachian Fuels.
 We have the experience and the knowledge to help with all your legal needs.
 We will work tirelessly to make sure you get the outcome you deserve.
 For questions or to set up a consultation, contact Brunch & Brock online or call us at 859.254.5522.

 How Does Retail Bankruptcy in Kentucky Work?

 There are two major types of bankruptcy generally employed for businesses.
 After a consultation, we will help you decide which is best for you.

 Chapter 7 bankruptcy is essentially a liquidation.
 In this category, the business stops operating and all its assets are turned over to a trustee to be sold.
 The money is then given to creditors in order to pay off as much debt as possible, from credit cards to leases.
 This type of bankruptcy does not eliminate personal liability for a business – only a personal bankruptcy or negotiation with creditors may do that.